 Brand loyalty catalyst: Creative Leadership

 Pushing ads at brand-weary audiences is dead.
 The business of communications is about partnering to create and execute ideas bigger than advertisements.
-This demands agile teams across advertising, technology, design, media, PR and the audience itself.
-It requires rapid response in everything from curating content to crowd-sourcing ideas.
+This demands agile teams across advertising, technology, design, media, PR, and the audience itself.
+It requires a rapid response in everything from curating content to crowd-sourcing ideas.